KevinBian107/Kaiwen-Wiki/docs/articles/mathamatics/optimization.md

   </div>
 </div>

-The beauty with convex optimization is that we can use a theoritical perspective to bound the convergence of the algorithm: ***"It will stop and it will be the optimal"***.
-More importantly, when we make "a little twitch" on the formulation of the problem, we see a completely different algorithm with a different perspective. ***There is actually a consistent stream of thought in convex optiization that derives everything***
+The beauty with convex optimization is that we can use a theoritical perspective to discuss the properties of the algorithm: ***"It will stop and it will be the optimal"***.
+More importantly, when we make "a little twitch" on the formulation of the problem or how we view the problem, we see a completely different algorithm with a different perspective. ***There is a consistent stream of thought in convex optiization that derives everything from Taylor's theory***.
+If I want t sum up what I know about convex optimization, it would be:

+1. Taylor's theorem
+2. Try to do incremental/dynamic update
+3. We just need to think and make twitches from a different perspective.

+It may all sound very vague, but this article will make it clearer.

 ## Gradient Descent In Different Lenses
-Gradient descent is an extremely popular algorithm that is highly used in modern machine learning (particularly variants of it like the ADAM optimizor).
-This is not only because it has good practical results but also because it comes with strong theoritical guarantees.
-In this section, we will use differnt perspective to look at GD.
+Gradient descent is an extremely popular algorithm that is highly used in modern machine learning (particularly variants of it like the ADAM optimizor used commonly in deep learning context).
+This is not only because it has good practical performances but also because it comes with strong theoritical guarantees.
+In this section, we will use differnt perspective to look at gradient descent first.

-### Taylor Expansion
+### Taylor's Theorem
 Taylor's theory is an extremely core concept in convex optimization as many of convex optimization is about ***"how to satisfy taylor theory such that we have certain part less than some other part"***.
+Essentially, Taylor's theorem talks about how we can estimate an point in the function $f(y)$ from using another point on the function $f(x) with the curvature at $x$ scaled by the distance between $x$ and $y$.
+The most known form wpuld be written like:

 $$
-f(\vec y) = f(\vec x) + \nabla f(\vec z)^T (\vec y - \vec x)
+f(y) \approx f(x) + f'(x)(y-x) + \frac{1}{2}f''(x)(y-x)^2 + \cdots
 $$

+However, we can make things a little bit more fancy by using a recursive definition in $R^n$:

+$$
+f(\vec y) = f(\vec x) + \nabla f(\vec z)^T (y - \vec x)
+$$

-This is the recursion definition of Taylor's theoy, with the goal of estimating a point $\vec y$ from using a different point $\vec x$, plus its curvature, and recursively unfolding th whole  expression again using $\vec z \in (\vec x, \vec y)$ (getting to curvature of curvature and so on).
-The magic of gradient decent comes when we assume this $\vec y$ is our next point $\vec x + \mu \vec v$ where we are moving along the direction of $\vec v$.
+This is the recursion definition of Taylor's theoy, it recursively unfold th whole expression again using $\vec z \in (\vec x, \vec y)$ (imagine choosing another point between $x$ and $y$ to help estimate $y$, just like picking $y$ in the first place).
+One tric here is that the previous expansion is an approximation, but this recursion definition can have equality in it.
+The magic of gradient decent comes when we assume this $\vec y$ is our next point $\vec y = \vec x + \mu \vec v$ where we are moving along the direction of $\vec v$.

 $$
 f(\vec x + \mu \vec v) = f(\vec x) + \nabla f(\vec z)^T (\mu \vec v)